pymc-devs/pymc/sphinxdoc/source/tutorial.rst

    Out[12]: -2.6491936762267811

-Stochastic objects need to call an internal function to compute their \texttt{logp} attributes, as `r` needed to call an internal function to compute its value.
-Just as we created `r` by decorating a function that computes its value, it's possible to create custom \texttt{Stochastic} objects by decorating functions that compute their log-probabilities or densities (see chapter \ref{chap:modelbuilding}).
+Stochastic objects need to call an internal function to compute their ``logp`` attributes, as `r` needed to call an internal function to compute its value.
+Just as we created `r` by decorating a function that computes its value, it's possible to create custom ``Stochastic`` objects by decorating functions that compute their log-probabilities or densities (see chapter \ref{chap:modelbuilding}).

-.. rubric:: Using \texttt{Variables} as parents of \texttt{Variables}
+.. rubric:: Using ``Variables`` as parents of ``Variables``

 Let's take a closer look at our definition of `r`::